- Freshman Year

 What is Naviance?

-Within Naviance, there is also a test-preparation program for the SAT and ACT called Naviance Test Prep.
-All Heights students have free access to this program.
+Within Naviance, there is also a test-preparation program for the SAT and ACT to which students have access.

 In what way are parents/students to utilize Naviance?